 In most cases, with all the treatments that couples have at their disposal today, it is rare that pregnancy does not occur.
 Although it is true that, given how hard it is to go through a process of assisted reproduction – or several, in a large number of cases, many women decide not to continue.

 How to get further help?

 As we previously mentioned, infertility support groups, forums, and blogs can be very useful.
 You can read Akiko’s story dealing with secondary infertility, the story of our founder, Lina, and her difficult road to motherhood, and our other founder Tyler’s story of male infertility, along with others sent by our community members, in our blog.

 We also invite you to join Adia, a platform that we created to empower women with the needed knowledge and tools to succeed in their fertility journey.
 Our key features include:

 - Free access to fertility experts.
-Ask your questions and get a response within 48 hours.
+We always aim to answer your questions within 48 hours.

 - Free guided meditations for fertility.

 - Personalised fertility profile based on hormone test results.

 - An easy at home fertility test now available for only £99.